netscaler/netscaler-k8s-ingress-controller/example/hpa-demo/README.md

 <img src="images/image003.png" width="500">

-Open ```values.sh``` in the current directory and update the values on the right-hand side of ```VPX_IP```, ```VPX_PASSWORD``` and ```VIRTUAL_IP_VPX```. ```VPX_IP``` will be the IP of the VPX that we will be using. ```VPX_PASSWORD``` will be the password of the "nsroot" user on VPX.
-Finally, ```VIRTUAL_IP_VPX``` will be the IP on which we will be accessing the guestbook application.
-(This is a dummy application that we will be using for demo purposes.)
+Open ```values.sh``` in the current directory and update the values on the right-hand side of ```VPX_IP```, ```VPX_PASSWORD``` and ```VIRTUAL_IP_VPX```. ```VPX_IP``` will be the IP of the VPX that will be used. ```VPX_PASSWORD``` will be the password of the "nsroot" user on VPX.
+Finally, ```VIRTUAL_IP_VPX``` will be the IP on which the guesbook application(This is a dummy application that is being used for demo purposes.) will be accessced.

 ### Step 3: Create all the resources
 After the values.sh file is set.
-We can create all the resources by just running the ```create_all.sh``` file.
-This will create all the resources like Prometheus and Grafana for monitoring, CPX deployment, CIC pod for the VPX, ingress for both CPX and VPX, guestbook application and CPX HPA for monitoring the CPX deployment.
-Finally, we would also be installing a helm chart for exposing the custom metrics which is getting collected in the Prometheus.
+Create all the resources by just running the ```create_all.sh``` file.
+This will create all the resources like Prometheus and Grafana for monitoring, CPX deployment (CPX with CIC and Exporter as sidecars), CIC pod for the VPX, ingresses for both CPX and VPX, guestbook application and CPX HPA for monitoring the CPX deployment.
+Finally, the Prometheus-adapter helm chart will be installed for exposing the custom metrics which is getting collected in the Prometheus.

 Execute ```./create_all.sh```

 ### Step 4: Add an entry in the hosts file
-We need to add a route in the hosts file in order to point http://www.guestbook.com application to the VPX Virtual IP that we had set in the 2nd step.
+Route needs to be added in the hosts file in order to route traffic for http://www.guestbook.com application to the VPX Virtual IP that was set in the 2nd step.
 For most Linux distros, the ```hosts``` file is present in ```/etc``` folder.

 ### Step 5: Send traffic and see the CPX deployment autoscale